BassamRamadan2611/HR-System-Frontend-/README.md

-🚀 HR Management System (Frontend - Angular)
+🌐 HRMS Frontend — Angular + TailwindCSS

-A Human Resource Management System (HRMS) built with Angular, featuring separate Admin and User/Manager panels.
+Modern, responsive Human Resource Management System (HRMS) frontend built with Angular.
-Includes authentication, role-based access control, and a modular architecture for scalability.
+Provides role-based dashboards for Employees, Managers, and Admins with a clean UX/UI.

+🚀 Project Summary

+This repository contains the frontend application of the HRMS.
+It focuses on usability, performance, and accessibility, offering an interface for daily HR tasks such as attendance, leaves, profiles, team management, and admin workflows.

+Note: Backend APIs are consumed but not included here (this repo demonstrates only frontend architecture, UI/UX, and Angular skills).

 ✨ Features
 👨‍💼 User Panel

-Personal dashboard
+Personal Dashboard

 Profile management

-Submit leave requests
+Submit Leave Requests

-Submit attendance requests
+Submit Attendance Requests

-Managers: manage their own teams
+Managers: Manage their own team

 🛠️ Admin Panel